mhpi/generic_deltamodel/docs/configuration_glossary.md

 - **rho**: Prediction window.

+- *warm_up*: Number of timesteps to use as warmup for model states.

+- *use_log_norm*: Apply log normalization to any input variables listed here.

 - **phy**: Physical model settings.
   - **name**: [Hbv, Hbv_adj, Hbv_1_1p, Hbv_2_0, custom_model] name of physical model to use.
 Can be more than one if a list is passed.
     - `Hbv`: δHBV 1.0